-There were no outstanding balances as at 31 December 2017 (2016: nil) other than the balances reported in notes 10, 11, 18 and 19.
+There were no outstanding balances as at 31 December 2018 (2017: nil) other than the balances reported in notes 10,11,18 and 19.
+The balances reported in these note relate to balances with entities under common control of the ultimate parent.